-I grew up around Quakers who use consensus decision making.
+I learned about consensus decision making when my parents joined a Quaker meeting.
 American Friends Service Committee explains the process quite beautifully: “Quaker decision-making is grounded in the belief that when several people come together to labor in the Spirit they can discern a truth that exceeds the reach of any one individual.
 In making decisions Friends do not simply vote to determine the majority view, but rather they seek unity about the wisest course of action.
 Over time Friends have developed ways to conduct meetings that nurture and support this corporate discernment process.”

 It’s a process that has also been used by worker owned cooperatives, in social justice organizing circles, and in various arts organizations.
 Justseeds uses consensus when making large group decisions.
-SNCC used consensus process during their work in the Civil Rights Movement in the 1960s.
+SNCC used consensus process during their work in the Civil Rights Movement in the 1960s, as have many other social justice organizations, past and present.

 Rhizome wrote a brief history of consensus decision making which can be read at this link.
 Included in this article is the use of consensus process by Indigenous groups.
 The Haudenosaunee Confederacy are credited as being the oldest participatory democracy on Earth.